Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-ai-apis-postman.md

 Our goals for this lesson are to:
 - Set up an environment in Postman to handle authentication for our AI API requests
-- Make our first request to an AI API.
+- Make our first request from Postman to an AI API.

 ## AI APIs and Postman